arangodb/arangodb/Documentation/Books/Manual/Scalability/DC2DC/README.md

 # Datacenter to datacenter replication

-This Chapther introduces ArangoDB's _datacenter to datacenter replication_.
+This chapter introduces ArangoDB's _datacenter to datacenter replication_ (DC2DC).

 For further information about _datacenter to datacenter replication_, please refer to the following sections: